Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Numerical Simulations

 \subsection{Computational Efficiency}

 The computational efficiency of the proposed approach is further validated.
 Ten simulation instances are conducted for both the proposed approach and the original centralized optimization approach.
-As shown in Fig. \ref{fig8}, the model inference for predicting data center decision variables takes around approximately 0.025$s$.
-Meanwhile, the federated learning-to-optimization takes approximately 0.330$s$.
-The overall encrypted computation and verification step consume additional 0.255$s$.
-Overall, the proposed approach requires about 0.61$s$ per run.
-Comparably, the original centralized optimization approach consumes about 5.30$s$ to complete one run, which is about 8.69 times longer than the proposed approach.
+As shown in Fig. \ref{fig8}, the model inference for predicting data center decision variables takes approximately 0.025~s.
+Meanwhile, the federated learning-to-optimization takes approximately 0.330~s.
+The overall encrypted computation and verification step consume an additional 0.255~s.
+Overall, the proposed approach requires about 0.61~s per run.
+Comparably, the original centralized optimization approach consumes about 5.30~s to complete one run, which is about 8.69 times that of the proposed approach.
 These results demonstrate that the proposed approach is computationally lightweight and efficient, making it effective in reducing computation time for large-scale data center optimization.